grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 Current Snapshot:
 ![](https://cdn.discordapp.com/attachments/636565266356240394/693815584974045194/screenshot.png)

-Lets make the squares look a little nicer.
+let's make the squares look a little nicer.

 Go to the `App.css` file and add this snippet of CSS.